300 Jay Street

 Money borrowed from a lending institution or the U.S. Department of Education that must be repaid.

 A binding, legal document that borrowers sign when they obtain loans.
 Promissory notes define the conditions under which funds are provided and the terms under which borrowers agree to pay back the loan.
 Promissory notes include information about the interest rate and about deferment and cancellation provisions.
+Click here to preview or complete an MPN.

 A student who has registered for courses and other academic activities that are recognized as "contributing" toward fulfilling the requirements of a specific degree